-Report on Financial Statements
+Report on the Financial Statements

-We have audited the accompanying consolidated financial statements of Euphemia L. Haynes Public Charter School, Inc. and Subsidiary (collectively, the Organization), which comprise the consolidated balance sheets as of June 30, 2017 and 2016, the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the accompanying consolidated financial statements of Euphemia L. Haynes Public Charter School, Inc. and Subsidiary (collectively, the Organization), which comprise the consolidated balance sheets as of June 30, 2018 and 2017, the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).